kmartinez/wot-marketing/material/wot_explainer_notes.md

 * Text:
    - Lost in programming and connecting the devices (he) decides to engage (his) preferred IT consultant - who programmed (his) web presence - for realizing (his) IoT solution
        - Alt: Lost in programming and connecting devices, the winemaker decides to engage the IT consultant - who programmed the winemaker's web presence - to realize an IoT solution
+       - KM: due to the complexity of integrating the various devices, the winemaker decides to engage an IT consultant - who previously developed their website - to build the IoT solution
 * Staging:
     - Show a "development system" that explodes in complexity
     - Winemaker has an idea (maybe a thought bubble) of asking the consultant that was used for the web presence for help with IoT
 * Comments:
    - Image in original shows a messy breadboard, but a more "professional" picture that relates to software (perhaps a circle-and-line graph that explodes in complexity) would be better.
+   - KM I agree - a mixture of de-bradged items would be better, need some open src images or diagramatic figure?

 ## Scene 4
 ![Scene04](script_images/Scene04.png)